cispa/security-header-parsing/README.md

 ### Analysis:
   - Execute `cd _hp/hp/tools/analysis && poetry run jupyter-lab`
-  - Open and run `_hp/hp/tools/analysis/analysis_may_2024.ipynb`
+  - Open and run `_hp/hp/tools/analysis/analysis_may_2024.ipynb` or `_hp/hp/tools/analysis/analysis_december_2024.ipynb`
-  - Note that the analysis is tailored towards our results from May 2024 and some small changes might be required if run on new data
+  - Note that the analysis is tailored towards our results from May or December 2024 and some small changes might be required if run on new data
-  - TODO: update with updated browser analysis (e.g., `analysis_august_2024_new_chrome.ipynb`)

 ## Inventory
 - `_hp/`: All test and analysis code for the paper: